georgemandis/recurse-zulip-checkin-downloader/README.md

 # Caveat Emptor

 - Your name might be a little more descriptive than mine and look something like `Jane Doe (she/her) (W2'20)`.
 That should still work!
-Make sure you provide the correct number of spaces between your parenthicals.
+Make sure you provide the correct number of spaces between your parentheticals.
 - If you wrote a truly <s>obscene</s> wonderful amount of content you can change the `num_before` property to something higher than 3000.
 In that case you should probably also find an agent and a publisher.

 Want to become a better programmer?
 [Join the Recurse Center!](https://www.recurse.com/scout/click?t=151b3c977197fc57d3ab8ce968bce35e)